Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * admin: easy admin component to build quick backend with auto form
 * profiler: for debugging purpose
 * log: a logger for symfony
+* maker-bundle: a bundle that i have not enough used.
+It will help you to manage your entities, your migrations... it's a must have to work with
 * security-checker: a tool to check known securities vulnerabilities, to use it, run `php bin/console security:check`
 * [roave/security-advisories](https://www.websec.io/2018/03/10/Package-Protection-Roave-SecurityAdvisories.html): a tool that prevent the install of PHP package from composer with known vulnerabilities
 * [phpunit](https://phpunit.de/), crawler, browserkit, css-selector: php/symfony task for testing (@todo ll last 3 should be a recipe)